Representation and duality of the untyped lambda-calculus in nominal lattice and topological semantics, with a proof of topological completeness: Representation of the -calculus in

-\begin{rmrk} Lemma~\ref{lemm.lsm.P} does not give us distributivity of of substitution over sets intersection of points.
-This is why, as noted in Remark~\ref{rmrk.odd.ops}, we do not consider an operation $p\tor q$; it would not satisfy \hcancel{$(p\tor q)[a\lsm u]=p[a\lsm u]\tor q[a\lsm u]$}.
+\begin{rmrk} Lemma~\ref{lemm.lsm.P} does not contain a second part proving distributivity of substitution over sets intersection of points.
+This is why, as we will note in Remark~\ref{rmrk.odd.ops}, we do not consider an operation $p\tor q=p\cap q$ in Definition~\ref{defn.some.ops}; it would \emph{not} satisfy $(p\cap q)[a\lsm u]=p[a\lsm u]\cap q[a\lsm u]$ or equivalently $(p\tor q)[a\lsm u]=p[a\lsm u]\tor q[a\lsm u]$.
 To get this kind of property we need the topologies, developed below.
 See in particular Corollary~\ref{corr.sm.lsm.cup}. \end{rmrk}

 \begin{lemm} If $p\subseteq q$ then $p[a\lsm u]\subseteq q[a\lsm u]$. \end{lemm} \begin{proof} Using Lemma~\ref{lemm.lsm.P}, since $p\subseteq q$ if and only if $p\cup q=q$. \end{proof}